iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 4 reviews"/>
 </p>

+> First try today - so very relieved to have no issues at Restaurant.
+Guess there's no need to checkout on departure?<br> :date: __2020-12-04 03:55:33__

 > Not enough businesses on it.
 Many still using pen and paper.<br> :date: __2020-10-17 05:00:51__

 > Samsung GS7 will not scan QR code.
 App has camera permission enabled.
 Phone will scan QR codes, but not in this app.
 Fixed!
 Thanks!
 App now returns "Not a check in CBR code" on invalid QR scans<br> :date: __2020-10-02 04:18:26__